The complete guide to corporate travel policies

 Section 5: Expense reporting and reimbursement process

-• What items do not need to be added in the expense tool, for example, if a trip is booked with your approved booking tool
+• What items don’t need to be included with expenses (e.g. trips booked with your approved booking platform)

 • Who to submit expense reports to

-• What to include in reimbursement requests, such as original receipts
+• What to include in reimbursement requests (e.g. original receipts)

-Your policy on the use of personal credit cards
+• Your company’s policy on using personal credit cards for expenses

-• Tracking travellers’ whereabouts: use this opportunity to let travellers know that when they book using your approved method or tool, their trip is tracked.
-In the event of an emergency, steps will be taken to evacuate them.
-If you don’t know where they are, you can’t help!
-Include the name of your approved tool and what they should do to ensure their trip is accurately tracked if they must book outside of the tool for a valid reason.
+• How you track travelers: Let travelers know that when they book using your approved method or tool, their trip is tracked,and, in the event of an emergency, which steps will be taken to evacuate them.
+Include the name of your approved tool, and what they should do to ensure their trip is tracked if they make bookings outside of this tool.

-• Travel support: in case of trip cancellations or changes.
-Who should your travellers call?
+• Travel support: In case of trip cancellations, changes, etc., who should your travelers call?
 Include contact details for your travel support provider, including phone numbers and email addresses.
-If there are multiple numbers based on region or language, include those as well.
+If there arenumbers for different regions or support in different languages, include those, too.

-• Support for emergency needs:n this sub-section, include your duty of care vendor (if you have one) and your travel insurance policy details.
-Also include the employee name or vendor name they should contact in the event of an emergency.
+• Support for emergency needs: Include your duty of care vendor, your travel insurance policy details, and the employee or vendor name they should contact in an emergency.

 How to implement your travel policy